Medical history so often includes intersections and byways that seem to take us into folklore, fiction, and the Gothic imagination itself.

 While researching “monstrous” births from the early 1800s, I came across the following reprint of Kirby’s wonderful and scientific museum: or, Magazine of remarkable characters.
-The story recounts a child “covered with long hair” and “grovel[ing] upon the ground” is fastened to a post like a dog.
-Described as “wild and ferocious,” the story resembles those of the dog children—but the narrative has been embellished with the tone and phrasing now made famous by the Gothic narratives from Udolpho onwards.
-The “gentleman” who reports the scene says “he never say so wild and wretched a spot as the situation of the poor hut where they reside” and that “A most horrible mystery seems to hang over the whole.”[i]
-The landscape, a repeated trope of wretched wildness, is imbued with mysterious overtones that have, mainly, to do with paternity.
-Though not an orphan, this “creature [with] very little human in his appearance” is “owned” by the mother but essentially fatherless.
-The mother herself, a laboring single woman, “refuses to give any account” of the father and insists that “no one has a right to question her.” [ii] As with the maternal-mystery narratives described from medieval writers like Abrose Pare, these are often considered “monsters of God,” abominations, and the mystery is reserved for suspicious lineage, not for the inhumane treatment of the child.
-But in these later accounts, we also see the addition of romantic and gothic underpinnings–and surely a hint of the werewolf mythos.
+The story tells of a child “covered with long hair” and “grovel[ing] upon the ground.”
+This young man is fastened to a post like a dog and is described as “wild and ferocious.” [i] In birth histories from the medieval period to Abrose Paré’s Monsters and Marvels (in the 16th century), you frequently see tales of “dog children” or frog children, goat children and the like.
+And yet, this later narrative has been embellished with tone and phrasing made famous by the Gothic narratives like Horace Walpole’s Castle of Otronto and Ann Radcliffe’s Mysteries of Udolpho.
+The “gentleman” who reports the scene in Kirby’s insists that “he never say so wild and wretched a spot as the situation of the poor hut where [the dog boy] resides” and that “a most horrible mystery seems to hang over the whole.”[i]
+Just as in early Gothic fiction, the landscape becomes a repeated trope of wretched wildness, and the “mystery” has to do not only with the lad’s strange comportment, but with his paternity.
+Gothic literature loves an orphan… and though our young man has a mother, the boy, a “creature [with] very little human in his appearance” is essentially fatherless. [i] The mother herself, a laboring single woman, “refuses to give any account” of the father and insists that “no one has a right to question her.” [ii] And of course, the mystery and the focus is reserved for suspicious lineage, not for the inhumane treatment of the child.

-Just for fun, I looked for further documentation on Český Krumlov, and found a fascinating documentary called The Vampire Princess, about links between the outbreak and Bram Stoker’s Dracula.
+More of these interesting cross-overs may be found in my co-edited collection Unnatural Reproductions and Monstrosity, and some other brilliant sources on the early vampire stories may be found in Paul Barber’s Vampires, Burial, and Death.
+And Just for fun, further documentation on Český Krumlov may be found in a fascinating documentary called The Vampire Princess, about links between the outbreak and Bram Stoker’s Dracula.
 You can reach the full video here, or the Smithsonian Channel’s page.

 [ii] Ibid., 242.